enkimute/hdrpng.js/README.md

   vec4 rgbe = texture2D(myHDR, texture_coords);
   rgbe.rgb *= pow(2,rgbe.a*255.0-128.0+8.0);
 ```
-#### When your HDR's are saved as .HDR.PNG you can use them directly in your current LDR workflow and unpack in the shader.
+#### .HDR.PNG file can be used directly in your current LDR workflow.

 Load as normal png with transparency.
 ```javascript